Friday, April 24, 2026

 Not vegan, but I like the shelf life of soy/almond milk.
 Soy is thicker and if water consumption is a worry it uses far less than almond/dairy milk during the milk making conversion process.

 I did use an insulated Yeti bowl for the first time while eating and during cold mornings 40-50F/5-10C it kept the oatmeal nice and warm while I ate.
 In a normal bowl, it will somehow get grossly too cold to eat by the time it cools enough to start eating it.
 It's like you get a 30 second window to wolf down the whole bowl.
+With the yeti bowl, you'll have to blow on each spoonful the first minute or two, but then you can just start slurping the oatmeal down and it stays warm until you finish in my experience.

 No comments: